quantum-tinkerer/MeanFi/DESIGN.md

 including selected entries, reference subtraction, pairing, units and work counts.
 Coverage is used to find unexercised paths, not as a reason to remove failure checks.
-The small `performance/` runner reports time and reference errors for density and SCF workloads.
+The small `performance/` runner reports time and reference errors for density and SCF workloads, including full sparse fixed-filling searches.
 Generated reports, plots and distributions belong under ignored build directories or CI artifacts.
 Tutorials execute fresh calculations and use the default policy/EDIIS; the graphene scan and strained-graphene tutorial explicitly choose tol=1e-2 for speed.
 Sparse CI runs the complete suite, including the heavier numerical